 Note: Consider trying our Organic Full Spectrum Hemp Oil for dogs and cats (comes in various strengths).

-Since then, Heidi has combined her passion for animals with her knowledge of holistic healthcare to create high quality, organic CBD, CBG, and medicinal mushroom supplements for both cats and dogs.
+Since then, Heidi has combined her passion for animals with her knowledge of holistic healthcare to create high quality, organic CBD, CBG, and medicinal mushroom products for both cats and dogs.
 Each product is thoroughly tested by third parties to ensure potency, accuracy, and safety.